+I was one of the first people to see the coming commercialization of the Internet, and urged people in the then-small Internet engineering community to get out in front of the coming wave (for which they punished me by putting me on the first IESG :-).
 In particular, I initiated the first commercial sales of multi-protocol routers, with Proteon (now defunct, alas); my efforts encouraged Len Bosack to start selling routers with Cisco, and we all know where that went!

 Obviously, the Internet has really taken off since the early days, in the late 70's, when the entire Internet community could (and on occasion did :-) sit around a single conference table!
 (As I was fairly certain, from about 1983 or so, that it would - although we didn't forsee the WWW.)
 It's really been "a long strange trip" watching it all happen, having been there almost from the very start.